ed-o-saurus/Rust-coolc/README.md

 Several years ago, I took an online version of Prof Aiken's [compilers course](https://www.edx.org/course/compilers).
 The course had a series of challenging projects that, together, formed a functioning compiler.
 Recently, I wanted to learn [Rust](https://www.rust-lang.org/).
 To that end, I decided to implement a COOL compiler entirely in Rust.

 ## Building the Compiler
-In order to build the compiler, you must have the rust compiler installed.
+In order to build the compiler, you must have the Rust compiler installed.
 More information is available at https://www.rust-lang.org/.
 Building the compiler is accomplished in the standard way:

     > cargo build